Russell County, Kansas

-Russell County (standard abbreviation: RS) is a county in the U.S. state of Kansas.
+Russell County is a county in the U.S. state of Kansas.
+Its county seat and largest city is Russell.
 As of the 2020 census, the population was 6,691.
-The largest city and county seat is Russell.
-Russell, the county seat, was the home of former U.S. Senate Majority leader and 1996 GOP presidential nominee Bob Dole for many years.
-It was also the boyhood home of U.S. Senator Arlen Specter of Pennsylvania, who was born in Wichita.
+The county was named for Avra Russell.
+The city of Russell was the home of former U.S. Senate Majority leader and 1996 GOP presidential nominee Bob Dole for many years.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the Louisiana Purchase.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Russell County was established.